 West Coast Thermal will Provide Free Quotations

-To carry out any of the above works, offer good advice and offer specifications to comply with current regs.
+To carry out any of the above works, offer good advice and offer specifications to comply with current regulations.

 Upon completion of the works, fully detailed documentation will be issued which will include:

-West Coast Thermal is now Firas approved.
+West Coast Thermal is a FIRAS approved PFP installer.
 Installers are subject to annual audits of their facilities and random site inspections to check the quality of their work.

 For all Passive Fire Protection enquiries: email@example.com